YoungSean/NIDS-Net/README.md

 ## BOP Benchmark
 We have this [github repo](https://github.com/YoungSean/NIDS-Net-BOP) to generate the results for the BOP benchmark.

+Will merge the BOP repo into this repo soon.

 ## Citation
 If you find the method useful in your research, please consider citing: